The Professional Automotive Training Center - Dealer Training Academy

 The average Automotive Technician salary for the region ranges from $50,000 to $52,000, depending on location and the individual's production abilities.
 Often, technicians move into other areas of the automotive industry, including parts, sales, finance and insurance, management, and marketing.

-Because the PATC program is so closely tied to the industry, the job-placement rate for PATC graduates is high, approaching 100 percent.
+Because programs at the Center are so closely tied to the industry, the job-placement rate for graduates is high, approaching 100 percent.